danielsaidi/website_danielsaidi/collections/_posts/2018/2018-11-05-automate-setting-up-xcode.md

 ## Conclusion

-Using shell scripts, dependency managers and Fastlane is a simple and convenient way to setup Xcode with a single command.
-Tools like `swiftlint` make it easy to enforce common conventions, while code snippets can be used to generate code and comments that should follow a desired format.
+Using shell scripts, dependency managers and Fastlane is a simple and convenient way to setup Xcode with a single command, which can help you standardize things in your personal or work environment.
+Tools like `swiftlint` make it easy to enforce conventions, while code snippets can generate code and comments that should follow a desired format.

 Feel free to check out [my setup script](https://github.com/danielsaidi/osx) for some examples, scripts and code snippets.